?

 Figure 3: Linear Scale – Old data gets compressed, misleading

-Looks more reasonable in this form:
+It looks more reasonable in this form:

 Log scale chart - accurate compounding